EqualExperts/dbt-unit-testing/README.md

 ```

-It just tests the customer_id that comes from the stg_customers but the setup contains other details which make the test able to run without any dependencies of existing models/sources.
+It tests the customer_id that comes from the stg_customers, but the setup contains other details that enable the test to run without any dependencies on existing models/sources.

-As mentioned, there's a possiblity to improve the test setup.
+As mentioned, there's a possibility to improve the test setup.
 You can use the option **'include_missing_columns'** in the mocks:
 ```jinja
 {% set options = {"include_missing_columns": true} %}